fangzhou-xie/xutils/cran-comments.md

 * This is a new release.
 * This is also my first submission to CRAN.
+* Elaborate on description and fix software version number, and resubmit the package.

 ## Downstream dependencies
-There are currently no downstream depencencies for this package.
+There are currently no downstream dependencies for this package.

 ## License